 A Testamentary Trust Will is a Will that creates a Trust (or Trusts) upon the death of the Will maker.

 A family discretionary trust comes into effect immediately upon signing the trust deed.
-A testamentary trust has no effect until the death of the will maker.
+A testamentary trust however, has no effect until the death of the Will maker.

 In certain situations, the beneficiaries of a testamentary trust would be able to save many thousands of dollars in tax every year.